SAP-archive/jenkins-pipelayer/README.md

 jenkins.job.pipeline=templates/my-dummy-job.groovy
 ```

+you can also set `jenkins.job.destination` to import the job with name `jenkins.job.name` to folder `jenkins.job.destination`

 ## Known limitations

  - Pipeline keyword `jobDsl` is called, therefore you cannot cummulate multiple generation methods within the same job.